 Generally, your monthly utility costs should be about the same each season.
 There may be some spikes during cold spells in the winter and heat waves in the summer.
 However, generally homeowners can anticipate their monthly energy bill.

 For example, if you notice a change in energy costs in the middle of the winter when you haven’t changed the temperature in your home for months, then you may have a potential HVAC problem.

 If you notice a change, especially if the bill is higher than usual, you will want to contact a professional to check on your HVAC system.

 2. Sporadic Temperature Changes

 If you are curious about the costs of repair vs replacement, then keep in mind the first step is to determine the value of your system.
-If the cost to repair over replacing your HVAC system is LESS than half of its value and you have not had significant costs in repairing or maintaining it in the past, a repair might be easier on your bank account.
+As a general rule of thumb, if the cost to repair over replacing your HVAC system is LESS than half of its value and you have not had significant costs in repairing or maintaining it in the past, a repair might be easier on your bank account.

 3. Leaks and/or Condensation

 Leaks from your HVAC may not be the obvious leaks you see from your faucets.
 These will be more like condensation (dripping can happen).
-If you see water collecting near vents, under the unit, or from any exhaust ports, you will need to turn off the unit and take a look.
-Also, mold growing near HVAC vents signals that you may have a leak and needs to have someone come look at it.
+If you see water collecting near vents, under the unit, or from any exhaust ports, turn off the unit and take a look.
+Also, mold growing near HVAC vents signals that you may have a leak and need to have someone come look at it.

 4. Unusual Noises from the HVAC System